ChatGPT Mobile App and Web Login Mismatch: Fix It

 Step 5: Force entitlement refresh on app

-2. If no effect: sign out → force-quit app (swipe up) → reopen → sign in
+2. If no effect: sign out → force-quit app (swipe up from the app switcher) → reopen → sign in

-3. Still off: uninstall and reinstall (chat history is cloud, won't be lost)
+3. Still off: delete and reinstall the app (chat history is cloud-side, won't be lost)

 Android: